wahyubucil/primdev-certificate/README.md

 2. You can use [Infura](https://infura.io) to create an Ethereum node.
 Infura Ethereum node already includes the Ropsten network.
 3. After creating an Ethereum node on Infura, go to `Settings`, change the `ENDPOINTS` selection from `Mainnet` to `Ropsten`.
 Copy the HTTP URL, that's your Ropsten RPC URL.
 The URL should look like this: `https://ropsten.infura.io/v3/12345abcde`.
 You can see that it starts with `ropsten` on the subdomain.
 4. Change ROPSTEN_RPC_URL on `.env` with your Ropsten RPC URL.
 5. Run the deploy script with `ropsten` as the network.
+Change SNOWPACK_PUBLIC_CONTRACT_ADDRESS_ROPSTEN on `.env` based on address returned by the deploy script.